 Accolades include LGBTQ Nation’s Instagram Advocate of the Year, a GLAAD MEDIA Award nomination, the OUT100 and the prestigious Harvard Athletics Director’s Award, which is not granted annually – but only when an athlete demonstrates outstanding contribution to Athletics through education.
 He is only the 7th recipient of the award.

-Schuyler’s first novel Obie Is Man Enough is available from Penguin Random House andhis first short story appears in Fresh Ink, an acclaimed collection of works by leading young adult writers (by WNDB through Random House).
+Schuyler's bestselling book, He/She/They: How We Talk About Gender and Why It Matters, has quickly become the preeminent resource on trans inclusion.
+Schuyler’s first novel Obie Is Man Enough is an Editors' Choice and classroom favorite.
+His first short story appears in Fresh Ink, an acclaimed collection of works by leading young adult writers (by WNDB through Random House).